Maui’s best campgrounds

 State Campgrounds

-Two state campgrounds offer majestic Maui scenery with an inexpensive price tag and abundant amenities.
-Tent camping is charged per person per night for residents and non-residents.
-You can make reservations online.
+Two state campgrounds offer majestic Maui scenery with a small price tag and a wide range of amenities.
+Tent camping is charged per person per night for both residents and non-residents.
+You can make your reservations online.

 Wai'anapanapa